Thanks for visiting Free Tours by Foot New York!

 The cost is the same as a subway ride and children up to 44 inches (112 cm) tall are free!

-NOTE: Teenage Mutant Ninja Turtles fans will love going here since some of the movies was filmed here!
+NOTE: Teenage Mutant Ninja Turtles fans will love going here since some of the movies were filmed here!

 Our post, TMNT Filming Locations in NYC has the details.